Translation-Commons/lang-nav/public/data/census/README.md

 In order to do this, add a new column where the top of it says "#macrolanguage" -- that's a special indicator that will let the census processor know to also count that language row for the code indicated in that column if indicated.

 ```
-#codeDisplay		#macrolanguage	at2001
+#codeDisplay		at2001
 #nameDisplay		Austria 2001
 ...
 Language Code	Language Name	at2001
 mul	Total	8,032,926
 deu	German	7,115,780
 tur	Turkish	183,445
-srp	Serbian	hbs	177,320
+hbs/srp	Serbian	177,320
-hrv	Croatian	hbs	131,307
+hrv	Croatian	131,307
 eng	English	58,582
 hun	Hungarian	40,583
-bos	Bosnian	hbs	34,857
+hbs/bos	Bosnian	34,857
 ...
-burg1244	Burgenland Croatian	ckm	19,412
+hbs/ckm/burg1244	Burgenland Croatian	19,412
 ...
-wind1243	Windisch	slv	568
+slv/wind1243	Windisch	568
 ```

-Note that this example shows a rare but possible case where the language row should actually be counted 3 times: Burgenland Croatian should be counted for `burg1244` Burgenland Croatian, `ckm` Chakavian, and `hbs` Serbo-Croatian -- the system does not handle 3 assignments at the moment.
+Note that this example shows a rare but possible case where the language row should actually be counted 3 times: Burgenland Croatian should be counted for `burg1244` Burgenland Croatian, `ckm` Chakavian, and `hbs` Serbo-Croatian, note that they are all 3 listed.

 ## Step 5: Plug it in